 Publications & Media

 Dr. Michael Marek teaches radio and other mass communication courses at Wayne State College.
 He is the faculty advisor to KWSC-FM, the college’s radio station serving Wayne and the surrounding area 24-hours a day.
-The KWSC-FM students regularly win major awards from the Nebraska Collegiate Media Association.
+The KWSC-FM students regularly win major radio production awards.

 Prior to earning his doctorate, Marek’s professional experience included working at several radio stations, public broadcasting fund raising, and public relations for non-profit organizations.
-In addition to radio courses at WSC, Marek teaches courses including Photojournalism, World Wide Web Development, Writing for the Mass Media, and Integrated Marketing Communications.
+In addition to radio courses at WSC, Marek teaches Photojournalism, Web & Social Media Management, Integrated Marketing Communication, and Media Criticisms.
 He is in demand for independent study courses.

 Marek’s research interests include marketing communications, in general, and use of “new media” for mass communication with niche audiences.
-He has had several scholarly journal publications in recent years about his collaboration with English teachers in Taiwan using Computer Assisted Language Learning (CALL) and Mobile Assisted Language Learning (MALL).
+He has had several scholarly journal publications resulting from his collaboration with English teachers in Taiwan using Computer Assisted Language Learning (CALL) and Mobile Assisted Language Learning (MALL).
 His work is cited with growing frequence by other scholars writing about instructional technology design.
 Marek has also published works of media criticism, and has presented at scholarly conferences across the United States, as well as in Belgium, Taiwan, Austria, and Canada.
 He has also published works of media criticism.

 His faculty website is at: http://academic.wsc.edu/faculty/mimarek1/